InsertKoinIO/koin/README.md

 }
 ```

+For ViewModel or others classes, use the `KoinComponent` interface.

 ## Koin Components

 `KoinComponent` is a Kotlin **interface** to help you **bring the Koin features on any class**.
 By adding this interface, you will be able to use following functions: